elephantscale/es-training-new/data-analysis-python/slides/PYTHON-NumPy.md

 ---
 ## Advanced Array Operations - Filtering

-  * Filtering is an important numpy operation
+  * Filtering is an important NumPy operation

   * **np.any()** and **np.all()** help in ’or’ and ‘and’ operations